EladGashri/Round_Robin_Scheduler/README.md

-Implementation of 3 scheduling protocols: Round Robin, Weighted Round Robin and Deficit Round Robin.
+Implementation of 3 scheduling algorithms: Round Robin, Weighted Round Robin and Deficit Round Robin.
 Written in C.

 In order to build and run the program write these 2 following lines in the shell (replace the values in parentheses):